Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Comparison with the State of the Art

-Table~\ref{tab:results-state-of-the-art} shows part of the results.
-From it, we can verify that 2-WAND$^*$, PRP, and IDFSP have similar ratios of solved tasks, respectively 0.846, 0.812, and 0.808.
-FOND-SAT has 0.426.
-Figure~\ref{fig:evolution-state-of-the-art} shows that if the time limit were around 5 minutes, then 2-WAND$^*$, PRP, and IDFSP would be basically tied regarding coverage.
-While 2-WAND$^*$ has a slower start in comparison to PRP and IDFSP, it shows slightly better scalability with more resources.
-Moreover, we note that we have verified that if we create a hybrid planner that runs PRP for~18~seconds, IDFSP for 22 seconds, and 2-WAND$^*$ for 115 seconds, this hybrid planner solves every task, achieving perfect coverage.
+Table~\ref{tab:results-state-of-the-art} presents part of the results.
+From it, we can verify that AND$^*$ has the second best ratio of solved tasks (0.900), followed by PRP and IDFSP, which have similar ratios of solved tasks (0.812 and 0.808, respectively), then CFOND-ASP (0.535), and finally FOND-SAT (0.426).
+PR2 is the only planner that solves all tasks within the time and memory limits.
+Figure~\ref{fig:evolution-state-of-the-art} shows that AND$^*$ has a slower start in comparison to PRP and IDFSP, and a better scalability with more resources.

-We note that the ratios for PRP in \emph{doors} don't sum to 100\% in Table~\ref{tab:results-state-of-the-art} because PRP concludes its execution failing to find a solution for \emph{doors}'s \emph{p1}, \emph{p2}, and \emph{p3} instances.
-The column of failures by memory limit is missing for FOND-SAT because no execution of FOND-SAT has failed by memory out.
+We also verified that if we were to create a hybrid planner that can run any of the planners for a pre-determined amount of time, the combination that would be able to solve all the tasks allocating the least summed amount of pre-determined time (the \emph{virtual best solver}) would be the one that runs AND$^*$ for 14.8s and PR2 for 27.1s, totaling 41.9s.

+If we were to remove the option of using AND$^*$, the virtual best solver would be to run \emph{only} PR2 for 250.9s (that is the time it takes to solve the hardest task from \emph{tireworld-triangle}).
+In other words, among the tested planners, AND$^*$ is, in some sense, the only one that still aggregates empirical value for solving this specific benchmark, after the introduction of PR2.

+On the other hand, if we were to remove only the option of using PR2, the virtual best solver would be to run AND$^*$ for 14.8s, PRP for 17.7s, and IDFSP for 21.6s, totaling 54.1s, lower than the allocated time required when only the option of using AND$^*$ is removed.
+This indicates that AND$^*$ might introduce a distinguished set of strengths that better complement the capabilities of previous FOND planners.

+PR2, AND$^*$, and IDFSP are the only tested planners that achieve high coverage in both the NEW-FOND and the IPC-FOND benchmarks.